GlacioHack/geoutils/doc/source/api.md

 (api)=

-# API Reference
+# API

-Full information about the functionalities of GeoUtils are provided on this page.
+Full information about the functionalities of GeoUtils.

 ```{eval-rst}
 .. currentmodule:: geoutils